-It is best to use the services of a land surveyor experienced in ALTA surveys, as the survey is based upon very specific survey standards and requirements put into place by the American Land Title Association and the National Society for Professional Surveyors.
+It is best to use the services of a land surveyor experienced in ALTA surveys, as the survey is based upon very specific survey standards with requirements put into place by the American Land Title Association (ALTA) and the National Society for Professional Surveyors (NSPS).
 These survey requirements and standards must be accepted and followed.
-Bock & Clark and its National Surveyors Network provide such experience.
+NV5 and its National Surveyors Network provide such experience.

 What is an ALTA/NSPS Survey?
 (Formerly ALTA/ACSM Survey)

 In 1962, The American Land Title Association (ALTA) and the former American Congress on Surveying and Mapping (ACSM) came together for the first time to develop a survey product that would meet the needs of the title insurer to delete the standard survey exceptions from their title policy.
 The product that was developed was defined as an ALTA/ACSM Land Title Survey, and the land surveyor’s responsibilities were outlined in the “Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys.”
-Since then, the requirements have been revised approximately eleven times, to the most current requirements that took effect on February 23, 2016 and are now retitled the ALTA/NSPS Land Title Survey representing ALTA and The National Society for Professional Surveyors.
+Since then, the requirements have been revised approximately eleven times, to the most current requirements that took effect on February 23, 2021, and are now retitled the Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys.

 What are ALTA Survey Requirements?